 Once I began seeing creativity in this way I couldn’t unsee it.

 I also noticed a holistic view of creativity was quite counter cultural.
+It’s an alternative approach to these two common creative traps.

 1. One Size Fits All Advice